 Just like you can get this type of insurance through your employer, you can also buy it on the private market.
 In this case, it’s like buying private term life insurance.
-You just shop around to see who offers you the best deal, and then purchase your insurance privately.
+You just shop around to see who offers you the best deal and then purchase your insurance privately.

 This type of insurance can have the first two limitations above.
 That is, you can purchase AD&D insurance or burial insurance on the private market.
-In fact, you may be able to buy these policies as a rider on your original term life insurance policy when your purchase term insurance.
+In fact, you may be able to buy these policies as a rider on your original term life insurance policy when you purchase term insurance.

 The main advantage of private supplemental life insurance is that it is portable.
-Meaning, you will keep the coverage as long as you are paying the premiums.
+Meaning you will keep the coverage as long as you are paying the premiums.
 You can also purchase this insurance for your spouse or domestic partner in his or her own name.

-In some case, private supplemental insurance can also be cheaper.
+In some cases, private supplemental insurance can also be cheaper.
 For instance, say you’re really young and healthy.
 In this case, life insurance of any sort will be pretty cheap for you.
 So before you sign up for the employer’s coverage, you might check to see if you can get an individual policy more cheaply.

-A note about portability
+A Note about Portability

 The non-portability of both term life insurance and supplemental life insurance through your employer can be a real bone of contention.
 In short, you shouldn’t depend on employer coverage alone for this reason.